 Faces: Finally Reuniting Next MonthThe Faces will finally reunite -- at least for one show.
 Rod Stewart, Ronnie Wood and Kenney Jones will come together on September 5th at Kenney's Hurtwood Park Polo Club in Surrey, England for Rock ‘n’ Horsepower 2, a benefit for Prostate Cancer UK.
 Kenney was diagnosed with the disease in 2013.This will be the first Faces show with Stewart in almost 40 years.

-New Stones Video Celebrates 40 Years of Ronnie WoodJune 1st marked 40 years since Ronnie Wood made his concert debut with The Rolling Stones — June 1st, 1975 in Baton Rogue, Louisiana, which was Woody's 28th birthday.
+New Stones Video Celebrates 40 Years of Ronnie WoodJune 1st marked 40 years since Ronnie Wood made his concert debut with The Rolling Stones -- June 1st, 1975 in Baton Rogue, Louisiana, which was Woody's 28th birthday.

 Faces: It's Now Or NeverDespite the death of keyboard player Ian McLagan in December, drummer Kenney Jones is not giving up on a Faces reunion.

-It seems as though when the Rolling Stones return to North America, they’ll be ditching the arena gigs that marked the recent 50 And Counting dates and hitting stadiums.
+Ford Field/Comerica Park For The Rolling Stones This Summer?It seems as though when the Rolling Stones return to North America, they’ll be ditching the arena gigs that marked the recent 50 And Counting dates and hitting stadiums.
 The Las Vegas Sun reported that the Stones had a June 13th date “penciled in” at "Sin City's" 16,800-seat MGM Grand Garden Arena, but after the massive success and payday of the their recent 14 On Fire European and Australian shows, it’s looking like the football stadiums will be getting the band’s business this summer.

 Ronnie Wood Recalls 1965; Looks Ahead to Future Stones and Faces ProjectsIt looks like we might get some Rolling Stones dates in 2015, 40 years after the events in Wood's new book.
 And the Faces may play again, too.